bardon-scouts/bardon-scouts-website/src/pages/index.md

       text: >
         Scouts is the worlds largest youth movement with over 28 million youth members.
-  heading: What we offer
+  heading: Bardon Scouts
-  description: Bardon Scouts
+  description: Get ready for adventure
 main:
   heading: Great coffee with no compromises
   description: >